Architecture College of Architecture

 Registration Limits

-College of Architecture students are not allowed to register for 200-800 level architecture, interior design, or landscape architecture courses unless they have been admitted into the second year of their respective professional programs.
+College of Architecture students are not allowed to register for 200-800 level architectural studies, interior design, or landscape architecture courses unless they have been admitted into the second year of their respective professional programs.
 Some specific courses allow registration of non-majors with the permission of the faculty member teaching the course.

 The programs have adopted limits on the number of credit hours a student can register for without the permission of the director.
 Undergraduate students in good academic standing are allowed to register for a maximum of 17 credit hours.
-Students wishing to exceed this number must secure permission from the director prior to registering for the courses.
+Students wishing to exceed this number must secure permission from the director before registering for the courses.
 Under no circumstances can a student register for more than 19 hours in a semester.

 Students who are on academic warning are restricted to a maximum number of 12 credit hours.
 Permission to exceed 12 credit hours must be granted by the program director.
 For more specific limitations for students on academic warning, see the Academic Warning, Appeals, and Dismissal section above.